FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/diagi_diagnostic_codes.md

 Technically, the next retry is triggered **wscan** minutes after the previous try.
 However, sometimes you may have a Transfer CFT{{< TransferCFT/componentlongname  >}} log where the 416 diagnostic codes are not evenly distributed (by the same time intervals).
 This may occur if the scheduling task believes resources are available and schedules a retry, but in reality the resource is taken.

-*Unix only* - If the runtime path is too long, a diag 416 issue occurs and a message similar to the following displays in the cft.out:
+*Unix only* - If the runtime path is too long, a diag 416 issue occurs and a message similar to the following displays in the `cft.out`:

 > `CFTTCPS S_socket : start_soc : bind afunix`
 >
 > `CFTTCPS Invalid argument`

-If this error occurs, modify the path to the socket in the [UCONF](../../../admin_intro/uconf/uconf_directory) cft.unix.stcp.afunix parameter according to the operating system limit as shown below:
+If this error occurs, modify the path to the socket in the [UCONF](../../../admin_intro/uconf/uconf_directory) `cft.unix.stcp.afunix` parameter according to the operating system limit as shown below:

 - AIX: 1023
 - HP-UX: 92